amandasbrn/taylor-swift-concert-EDA-ML/README.md

 2) try to reduce error
 3) pay attention to the correlations
 4) use another advanced algorithm
+5) implement more complex python syntax (for example; use functions to simplify the codes)

 ## My resources...
 1) Krish Naik's youtube